bufbuild-ru/docs/docs/bufstream/iceberg/quickstart/index.md

 ## Configure Bufstream for Iceberg

 Bufstream works with your existing Iceberg catalogs.
-It doesn't limit you—you're free to use your existing infrastructure and multiple catalogs.
+It doesn't limit you — you're free to use your existing infrastructure and multiple catalogs.
 To use Iceberg, you'll need to create at least one named catalog in your [Bufstream Iceberg configuration](../../reference/configuration/bufstream-yaml/#buf.bufstream.config.v1alpha1.IcebergIntegrationConfig).This example includes a REST Iceberg catalog as part of its Docker compose project.
 Edit `config/bufstream.yaml` and add the following to reference it:

 ::: info config/bufstream.yaml